April and May 2023 OHSAA Athletic Discussion Meetings

 Award Criteria:

-Submissions will be reviewed and approved by the Executive Director and/or the OIAAA Award of Excellence Chair.
+- Evidence-based submissions will be reviewed and approved by the OIAAA Award of Excellence Chair or his designee.

 Criteria Domains: